SkillsFundingAgency/dfc-devops/ArmTemplates/app-gateway-v2.md

 Each backend is specified by an object consisting of

+* name: string
-* name: the name the backend pool resource
+  The name the backend pool resource
+* fqdn: string
-* fqdn: the full domain name
+  The full domain name

 An example of a valid object